Imran4424/Software-Architecture/SolidPrinciples.md

 Now let's talk about the pattern of problems that Liskov's Substition principle helps to solve.

 ## Hierarchical Problem
+Liskov's Substitution Principle is often violated by forcing inheritance where behavioral contracts don’t actually align.

 ## Tell Don't ask